thienan/BubblePirate/README.md

 - test the view when is is loaded with 0 levels
 - test the view when is is loaded with 1 levels

+Gameplay Level
+- test end game by destroyign all bubbles
+- test end game with some bubbles flying around
+    - bubbles should dissapear
+- test pause menu

 Level Design
 -save and load with a valid string,”level 1”
 -save with invalid string,“”, " ", ".", "/"